learn-academy-2019-charlie/ruby-assessment-paigem33/ruby.md

 When a class inherits from another class, it means it is taking a set of values from somewhere else.
 If you have a class of Dog, and it has a value of paws that is equal to four, you can then have a class of Puppy that inherits from Dog, and then the Puppy class will also have the value of four paws.

 [Googled Answer]
+Inheritance is a relation between two classes.
+We know that all cats are mammals, and all mammals are animals.
+The benefit of inheritance is that classes lower down the hierarchy get the features of those higher up, but can also add specific features of their own.
+If all mammals breathe, then all cats breathe.

 #### 3. What is rspec and what is the general process for writing tests in RSpec?